 Before restorative treatment, Dr. Francis always ensures that her patients are in good oral and physical health.
 He can provide treatments to remove infection and thoroughly clean the mouth.
 Then, Dr. Francis takes impressions of the teeth and gums.
 These impressions are sent to a dental lab, where custom dentures are created.

 Once complete, Dr. Francis ensures that the dentures fit properly and feel comfortable in the mouth.
 He will also instruct you on how to properly care for your new restoration.

 How long does it take to get comfortable with dentures?

-It does take time to get used to this new restoration in your mouth.
+It does take time to get used to the new restoration in your mouth.
 Even with advancements in dentistry, a denture may still feel bulky to you.
-Give it about a month for your mouth to fully get used to this new restoration.
+Give it about a month for your mouth to fully get used to the new restoration.
 It takes time for you to fully adjust to eating and talking with something that isn’t your natural teeth.

 How do I break in new dentures?